-The DVM Professional Program curriculum is a four-year program with three years of classroom and laboratory instruction and a final year of clinical rotations in the Veterinary Medical Teaching Hospital (VMTH).
+The DVM Professional Program curriculum is a four-year program with three years of classroom and laboratory instruction and a final year of clinical rotations, mostly in the Veterinary Medical Teaching Hospital (VMTH).
 It’s designed to give future veterinarians a solid foundation in disease recognition and clinical competency.

 Visit vetmed.tamu.edu/dvm/admissions/selection for details on the admissions formula, which includes academic and non-academic criteria.